 Frequently Asked Questions

 We review your CV and application form.
-If you have relevant professional care experience then we speak to you on skype to find out more about you, and where possible meet face to face.
+If you have relevant professional care experience then we arrange a video call or in person interview to find out more about you and your care experience.
 After that we contact two of your references, check your work history, DBS, ID and right to work in the UK, that you’re registered as self employed and have Carer’s liability Insurance.
-Then you are ready to create a profile.

 - A caring nature: To be a good home carer, you must want to care.
 You must be compassionate and want to make other people’s lives better.